-Based on our shares outstanding as of March 31, 2021, upon the completion of this offering, a total of 18,754,553 shares of common stock will be outstanding.
-Of these shares, all of the common stock sold in this offering by us will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144.
+Based on our shares outstanding as of March 31, 2021, upon the completion of this offering, a total of shares of common stock will be outstanding.
+Of these shares, all of the common stock sold in this offering by us will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, or unless these shares are sold to our directors or executive officers pursuant to our directed share program.